Fort Peck Indian Reservation

 The Fort Peck Indian Reservation (húdam wįcášta, Waxchį́ca oyáte) is located near Fort Peck, Montana, in the northeast part of the state.
-It is the home of several federally recognized bands of Assiniboine, Nakota, Lakota, and Dakota peoples of Native Americans.
+It is the home of several federally recognized bands of Assiniboine, Lakota, and Dakota peoples of Native Americans.

 With a total land area of 2094000 acre, it is the ninth-largest Indian reservation in the United States.
 These lands are spread across parts of four counties.
 In descending order of land area they are Roosevelt, Valley, Daniels, and Sheridan counties.
 Its resident population was 10,381 in 2000.
 The largest community on the reservation is the city of Wolf Point.

 History

 1850s–1870s

-The federal government established the Great Sioux Reservation under the Treaty of 1851, encompassing much of the area of West River in what is now South Dakota, as well as portions of North Dakota and Nebraska.
+The federal government established the Great Sioux Reservation under the Fort Laramie Treaty of 1868, encompassing much of the area of West River in what is now South Dakota, as well as portions of North Dakota and Nebraska.
 As some bands of the Sioux agreed to come into agencies, others chose to resist.
 Army efforts to bring in the other Sioux (characterized as "hostiles") led to battles in the Rosebud country and culminated in the Battle of the Little Bighorn in 1876.
 The United States forces were roundly defeated there.

 As the victors dispersed, Sitting Bull led followers north into the Red Water country.
 The Hunkpapa and assorted Teton peoples gained some supplies from contact with the Sioux at what was then known as the Fort Peck Agency.
 When military pressure increased in 1877, Sitting Bull led most of his followers over the border into Canada.
 The federal government increased its military forces in the area in an effort to induce Sitting Bull to surrender.

 In 1878, the Fort Peck Indian Agency was relocated to its present-day location in Poplar, Montana, because the original agency was located on a flood plain, which flooded every spring.
 The current Camp Poplar (located at Fort Peck Agency) was established in 1880.
 That year, Presbyterian missionary Rev. G.W.
 Wood, Jr. came from Northern Michigan with his family to lead the Poplar Creek mission.
 Without supplies and barely tolerated by the First Nations peoples in the area of present-day southern Saskatchewan, who were dealing with limited resources, Sitting Bull returned to the United States.
 He surrendered at Fort Buford on July 19, 1881.
 Some of his Hunkpapa stragglers intermarried with other Native Americans at Fort Peck and resided in the Chelsea community.